+Independent Director of LT Group, Inc.

-FLORENCIA G. TARRIELA, 68, Filipino, has been serving as Chairman of the Board of the Bank since May 24, 2005, and as an Independent Director since May 30, 2006.
-She also serves as Independent Director of PNB Capital and Investment Corporation, PNB Life Insurance, Inc., PNB International Investments Corporation, and LT Group, Inc. She obtained her Bachelor of Science in Business Administration degree, Major in Economics, from the University of the Philippines and her Masters in Economics degree from the University of California, Los Angeles, where she topped the Masters Comprehensive Examination.
-Ms. Tarriela is currently a columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World.
-She is a Director/Vice President of Tarriela Management Company and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation.
-She is a Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director, and a Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. Ms. Tarriela was formerly an Undersecretary of Finance, and an alternate Board Member of the Monetary Board of the Bangko Sentral ng Pilipinas, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation.
-She was formerly Deputy Country Head, Managing Partner and the first Filipino female Vice President of Citibank N. A. Ms. Tarriela is a co-author of several inspirational books - "Coincidence or Miracle?
-Books I, II, III ("Blessings in Disguise"), and IV ("Against All Odds"), and gardening books - "Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil".
-She is an environmentalist and practices natural ways of gardening.
+- Independent Director of PNB Capital and Investment Corporation, PNB Life Insurance, Inc., PNB International Investments Corporation, and LT Group, Inc. - Columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World - Director/Vice President of Tarriela Management Company and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation - Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director - Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. - Co-author of several inspirational books "Coincidence or Miracle?
+Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books -"Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil" - Environmentalist and practices natural ways of gardening